 Configuring OSPF Route Advertisement

-MX Security Appliances acting in VPN concentrator mode support advertising routes to connected VPN subnets via OSPF.
+MX security appliances support advertising routes to connected VPN subnets via OSPF.

-An MX VPN concentrator with OSPF route advertisement enabled will only advertise routes via OSPF; it will not learn OSPF routes.
+An MX with OSPF route advertisement enabled will only advertise routes via OSPF; it will not learn OSPF routes.

-When spoke sites are connected to the VPN concentrator, the routes to spokes sites are advertised using an LS Update message.
+When spoke sites are connected to a hub MX with OSPF enabled, the routes to spokes sites are advertised using an LS Update message.
 These routes are advertised as type 2 external routes.

 In order to configure OSPF route advertisement, navigate to the Security & SD-WAN > Configure > Site-to-Site VPN page.
 From this page: